National Film Archive of India

 The National Film Archive of India (NFAI) was established as a media unit of the Ministry of Information and Broadcasting in February 1964.
-It is was a member of the International Federation of Film Archives.
+It was a member of the International Federation of Film Archives.

-In March 2022, it was merged with National Film Development Corporation.
+In March 2022, it was merged with the National Film Development Corporation.

 Objectives

 Its three principal objectives are: to trace, acquire and preserve for posterity the heritage of Indian cinema; to classify, document data and undertake research relating to films; to act as a centre for the dissemination of film culture.

 Organization

 With headquarters at Pune, Maharashtra, NFAI had three regional offices at Bangalore, Calcutta and Thiruvananthapuram.
 Developed from scratch by P. K. Nair, NFAI's activities related to the dissemination of film culture were manifold.
-Its Distribution Library had about 25 active members throughout the country and it also organized joint screening programmes on a weekly, fortnightly and monthly basis in six important centres.
-It had over 10,000 films, over 10,000 books, over 10,000 film scripts, and over 50,000 photographs.
-Another important programme was the film teaching scheme comprising long and short-term Film Appreciation courses conducted in collaboration with the Film and Television Institute of India (FTII) and other educational and cultural institutions.
-At the International level, NFAI supplied several Indian classics for major screening programmes.
+Its distribution library consists of about 25 active members throughout the country and it also organizes joint screening programmes on a weekly, fortnightly and monthly basis in six important centres.
+The archive contains over 10,000 films, over 10,000 books, over 10,000 film scripts, and over 50,000 photographs.
+Another important programme conducted by the archive is the film teaching scheme comprising long and short-term film appreciation courses conducted in collaboration with the Film and Television Institute of India (FTII) and other educational and cultural institutions.
+At the international level, NFAI has supplied several Indian classics for major screening programmes.

-The NFAI's archive kept a stock of films, video cassettes, DVDs, books, posters, stills, press clippings, slides, audio CDs, and disc records of Indian cinema dating back to the 1910s.
+The NFAI's archive keeps a stock of films, video cassettes, DVDs, books, posters, stills, press clippings, slides, audio CDs, and disc records of Indian cinema dating back to the 1910s.